Q:- When was the first railway line started in India?

 The Governor-General of India at that time, Lord Hardinge deliberated on the proposal from the

-points.
+commercial, military and political viewpoints.
 He came to the conclusion that the East India

 Company should assist private capitalists who sought to setup a rail system in India.
 In 1832 a proposal was made to build a railroad between Madras and Bangalore but it never materialised.